maxim-saplin/llm_chess/README.md

    - **c7c5**: Challenges the center and prepares to expand on the queenside.

 2. **Immediate Effects:**
-   - **g8f6**: Develops a piece, brings the knight nearer to the center.
+   - **g8f6**: Develops a piece, and brings the knight nearer to the center.
    - **h7h6**: Solidifies kingside but is more of a precautionary move.
    - **c7c5**: Direct action against the center, preparing for future breaks.